-I used to wonder why airlines seats were so uncomfortable(1).
-Then I started to understand metrics like revenue per seat, that seats were a commodity, that industry consolidation had taken its toll on differentiation, and how cramped legs were used to push the well-heeled into first class.
+I used to wonder why airline seats were so uncomfortable1.
+Then I started to understand metrics like revenue per seat, that seats were a commodity, that industry consolidation had taken its toll on differentiation, and how cramped legs were used to push the well-heeled into comfort+ or first class.
 This increases cash flow and share prices.

 Until a couple weeks ago, I was perplexed why annual open enrollment for employee health benefits was so cumbersome, why the not-so-humble 40-page open enrollment guide, replete with bicycling families, tables with networks and formularies, and tons of numbers, seemed to purposefully confuse you.
 Even seasoned actuaries, equipped with custom spreadsheets, wrestled with the idea of choosing a plan and understanding their benefits.